 Every word shared with another person felt unreal.
 When the confusion became overpowering she just wanted to cry.
 Or was she already?
 She placed a hand on her face, feeling the wet trail of fallen tears.
 There were a set of eyes on her, watching, waiting, but none stepped closer.
 They kept their distance, though the concern they felt for her was evident in their expressions.
 Yet, she was tense.
 They weren’t the people she once felt safe with.
 These were strangers.
 But, this was all a dream.
 So, she was waiting on time.
 Soon, it would bring her back to reality, soon the dream would wear off…It had to.

 It sat on 77 acres of land, including a bright, blossoming garden.
 The interior was painted in a rich creamy color with beige, tiled flooring.
 The windows were white-rimmed, with glass panels, and a grand, double staircase stood at the center.
-There were 50 rooms, each styled in a mixed of well-established French designs, giving it a flair of both 18th and 21st century living.
+There were 50 rooms, each styled in a mixture of well-established French designs, giving it a flair of both 18th and 21st-century living.

 He welcomed all, so long as they kept their trouble to themselves.
 As a peacemaker, he preferred just that; peace and quiet.

-He had shooed everyone out.
+The graying old man shooed everyone out.
 They were worried about the girl but she needed time to recover.
 No doubt this was all weighing heavily on her mind.
-He wasn’t sure of what her mental state would be like after she let go of the denial she was in and realized that this was all real.
+He wasn’t sure what her mental state would be like after she let go of the denial she was in and realized that this was all real.

 “I honestly thought she would have recovered by now.
 It’s been a week.”

 “Give her time Kaleb.
 It was too sudden.”